Harry-Yates/PhaserGame-RPG-Caves/README.md

 ### :interrobang: Future Improvements & Current Bugs:

-Angel Crash Bug

-- On occasion, an angel will fire the text box destroy() function on inital collision.
-This can happen before the text box is called, and this can cause the game to crash.

 Treasure Score Bug

 - Sometimes the score is not counted on treasure collection.
 This seems to be caused in instances when there are a lot of colliders.